openevals/evals/README.md

 Database configuration is mandatory for the service to run.

-#### AI Models integrations

-The service currently supports the three major AI models providers.
-API keys for each provider should be configured as an environment variable:

-- `OPENAI_API_KEY`: OpenAI API key for GPT models.
-- `ANTHROPIC_API_KEY`: Anthropic API key for Claude models.
-- `GOOGLE_API_KEY`: Google API key for Genesis models.

 #### OAuth configuration

 This service utilizes GitHub OAuth for managing user accounts.
 To set this up, you need to configure the following GitHub client environment variables: